 For camp water supply, there’s a clean river that you will pass by before reaching the campsite.
 We refilled our own empty water bottles here.

 The first campsite is at Manny’s Garden, near D2’s summit, surrounded by slender mossy trees.
 Our evening temperature was chilling so make sure to bring sufficient gears to stay warm and dry.
 Note that the weather can be unpredictable in the mountains.
 It was mid-March, but it was raining on the 2nd and 3rd day of our hike.

 Early morning the next day, we visited Manny’s garden ritual site before summiting D2 then crossed the ridge to Kitanglad.

-When we reached D2 peak, we were rewarded by a sweeping view of the mountains and sea of clouds.
-Not content, we climbed a tree for the fun of getting a bird’s eye view.
+When we reached Mt.
+Dulang-Dulang summit, we were rewarded with a sweeping view of the mountains and sea of clouds.
+Not content, we climbed up a tree for the fun of getting a bird’s eye view.

 You will be able to get this panoramic view of Mt.
 Kitanglad during the ridge crossing.
-There’s a satellite tower at the peak seen from afar.
+There’s a satellite tower at the peak seen from afar (top right).

 Here we are – happy that we finished the struggle climbing up with large backpacks on a 90° rope segment.
 It was already dark and raining lightly when we’re almost near the bunkhouse cabin at Kitanglad’s peak.